Legally Blonde: The Musical: The Search for Elle Woods: Episode summaries

-Autumn and Bailey performed three Legally Blonde numbers live at the Palace Theatre on Broadway, and Bailey was declared the winner.
+Hurlbert and Hanks performed three Legally Blonde numbers live at the Palace Theatre on Broadway, and Hanks was declared the winner.
 The three songs were "Omigod You Guys", "Positive" and "So Much Better".
 In addition to winning a contract to perform the role of Elle Woods on Broadway for at least three months, Hanks was given the opportunity to record her own single of the musical's first-act closer, "So Much Better".
 Hurlbert, as the runner up, will act as Hanks' understudy and perform in the ensemble of the show.
 Zakrin, the third runner up, will understudy the tour's Elle Woods, Becky Gulsvig, and will also be a member of the ensemble.
 And, Hansen, the second runner up, will play the role of Margot, Elle's best friend, on tour, as well as understudying Elle.

 Broadway cast appearances

-In each episode, the girls meet a cast member from Legally Blonde: The Musical.
+In each episode, the contestants meet a cast member from Legally Blonde: The Musical.
 Usually, these opportunities were awarded as prizes.